ridercoach/rsna2018/README.md

 should slowly come down.
 The article linked in the previous section shows an example of the training output.

-It is interesting to note the difference in training output between the article and this project.
+**It is interesting to note the difference in training performance between the article and this project.
 In the article, the author is trying to detect something that has sharp edges, a uniform shape, and 5 colors, and he gets down to an average error of 0.08 with only 300 training images and